mdx97/jasos/README.md

 2. Run Jasos in your VM of choice.
 I use QEMU.
 (Don't run this on actual hardware you madman).

     ```qemu-system-i386 -kernel bin/jasos.bin```

+Alternatively, you can do it all in one shot with `make run`.